Do you know how many times I have started and stopped my fitness blog???

 And I’m going to focus on developing healthy habits.

 Instead of trying to do it all at once so I can see quick results, I’m going to focus on small changes.
-Make some charts, and find a reward.

 Last night I made a list of habits I wanted to implement.
 That also means there were things I would have to get rid of or change too.